 We have raised awareness of modern slavery across the business.
-We produced modern slavery awareness posters, which are currently on display at SEGRO offices and construction sites in the UK and Continental Europe in local languages.
+We produced modern slavery awareness posters, which are on display at SEGRO offices and construction sites in the UK and Continental Europe in local languages.
 They provide information on key signs of modern slavery, and how and where to access help, to everyone visiting these offices and sites.
-We also delivered targeted modern slavery awareness training to certain employees and teams who should receive further training due to the nature of their role.
-In particular, teams which deal with suppliers, visit sites and meet contractors more regularly are bestplaced to more effectively uncover potential instances of modern slavery and human trafficking.
-In addition, all employees have completed mandatory online training on modern slavery.
+The Group Legal team also deliver targeted in-person modern slavery awareness training to certain employees and teams who we determined should receive further training due to the nature of their role.
+In particular, teams which deal with suppliers, visit sites and meet contractors more regularly are best placed to more effectively uncover potential instances of modern slavery and human trafficking.
+The in-person training materials are updated before training sessions and include training on how to recognise the signs of human trafficking, including the ILO indicators of forced labour and provide guidance on how to respond in a manner that prioritises the safety of potential victims.
+In addition, all employees complete mandatory online training on modern slavery every three years.
+We continue to require new starters to pass this training as part of their induction.